 This provides some specific ways that allies and accomplices can meaningfully uplift marginalized trans voices at every level of the movement.
 Constructing safe spaces encompasses everything from being inclusive in Harm Reduction movement building, to maintaining a welcoming environment at brick and mortar drop-in centers.

 Questions?
 Feedback?
 Get in touch!
-Janet Madsen, Capacity Building and Knowledge Translation Coordinator, [email protected]
+Janet Madsen, Capacity Building and Digital Communications Coordinator, [email protected]